How do you foresee big data changing your industry?

 How is your competition using big data?

-What commercial advantage do you believe big data brings to your business in practical terms?
+What commercial advantage does big data bring to your business?

-What challenges do you face when working with big data?
+What challenges are there in working with big data?

-How have your customers been delighted as a result of the insights you have gained?
+How have your customers been delighted as a result of the insights you have gained from big data?

 How has or will big data change the way you lead?